Undergraduate Research Assistants

 Anna Idichandy

-Anna Idichandy is a junior at the University of North Carolina at Chapel Hill.
+Anna Idichandy is a senior at the University of North Carolina at Chapel Hill.
 She is double majoring in Psychology (B.A.) and Human Development and Family Science.
 She has always had an interest in working with children and is excited to further her passions through working with the Circle Lab.
 After graduation, she plans to attend graduate school where she can further her education and hopefully become a school psychologist.
 In her free time, Anna enjoys cooking, listening to music, and spending time with her friends and family.
 (Pronouns: She/Her/Hers)

 Ava Moreau

-Ava is a Sophomore at the University of North Carolina at Chapel Hill double majoring in Psychology (B.A.) and Human Development and Family Science.
+Ava is a junior at the University of North Carolina at Chapel Hill double majoring in Psychology (B.A.) and Human Development and Family Science.
 She is passionate about working with children and learning more about how mental health affects their development.
 After graduation, she plans on attending graduate school in hopes of becoming a pediatric psychologist.
 She is very excited to join the CIRCLE lab and gain hands-on research experience that could lead to a greater impact!

 Diana Montoya Alvarado

-Diana Montoya Alvarado is a Junior at the University of North Carolina at Chapel Hill.
+Diana Montoya Alvarado is a senior at the University of North Carolina at Chapel Hill.
 She is majoring in Psychology (B.S.).
 She is excited to work with the CIRCLE Lab team, for the great opportunity to learn, and see the influence of adversity and early life experiences.
 She plans to attend graduate school and is still open about a specialty.
 In her free time, she loves to watch movies, read, and spend time with family and friends!
 (Pronouns: she/her)

 Jasper (Yuetong) Liu

-Yutong is a junior at the University of North Carolina at Chapel Hill, double majoring in Psychology and Statistics.
+Yutong is a senior at the University of North Carolina at Chapel Hill, double majoring in Psychology and Statistics.
 She is excited to work with the CIRCLE lab team in understanding how adolescents are influenced and shaped by their early life experiences.
 Specifically, she is eager to learn more about coding qualitative findings in CIRCLE and looks forward to using her experiences to help better understand adolescents.
 She also loves drawing illustrations depicting a fantasy world in her free time.
 (Pronouns: she/her/hers)

 Kate Drury

-Kate Drury is a freshman at UNC Chapel Hill majoring in Neuroscience.
+Kate Drury is a sophomore at UNC Chapel Hill majoring in Neuroscience.
 She is from New Orleans, Louisiana and is very excited to join the CIRCLE Lab team!
 She has been interested in neuroscience since she volunteered on a medical mission trip in Mexico during which she noticed that mental health was one of the primary health problems and that there were too few healthcare providers who focused on the brain and mental illness.
 She is looking forward to expanding her understanding of the brain, neurology, and the links between early experiences and later cognitive function.
 In her free time, she loves playing and watching soccer, listening to music, and running.
 After college, she hopes to eventually attend medical school and become a Neurologist or Cardiologist.

 Katelyn Lien

-Katelyn Lien is a sophomore in the Honors Carolina program at UNC Chapel Hill studying Quantitative Biology and Spanish.
+Katelyn Lien is a junior in the Honors Carolina program at UNC Chapel Hill studying Quantitative Biology and Spanish.
 She is interested in studying the effects of early childhood experiences on brain development and is excited to gain experience in psychological research.
 In her free time, she enjoys figure skating, reading, and hiking.

 Madison Sokolik

-Madison Sokolik is a Junior at the University of North Carolina at Chapel Hill, with a major in Psychology and a minor in Conflict Management.
+Madison Sokolik is a senior at the University of North Carolina at Chapel Hill, with a major in Psychology and a minor in Conflict Management.
 She is from St. Louis, Missouri and is excited for the opportunity to gain new experiences in psychological research while working with the CIRCLE Lab team!
 Madison is passionate about furthering her understanding of how early experiences influence psychopathology.
 After undergrad, she plans to attend graduate school and is still open about a specialty.
 (Pronouns: she/her/hers)

 Mariana Chavez

-Mariana Chavez is a sophomore at the University of North Carolina at Chapel Hill double majoring in Psychology (B.S.) and Human Development and Family Studies with a minor in Education.
+Mariana Chavez is a junior at the University of North Carolina at Chapel Hill double majoring in Psychology (B.S.) and Human Development and Family Studies with a minor in Education.
 She is passionate in social and cognitive changes in child development and how they influence school performance and educational equity as a whole.
 Mariana hopes to continue studying this in graduate school with the goal of becoming a professor.
 In her free time, Mariana loves playing piano, watching movies, and building escape rooms through UNC’s Chapel Thrill Escapes.
 (Pronouns: She/Her/Hers)

 Masita Wicaksana

-Masita is a junior at the University of North Carolina at Chapel Hill with intentions of majoring in/applying to the nursing program.
+Masita is a senior at the University of North Carolina at Chapel Hill with intentions of majoring in/applying to the nursing program.
 She is excited to examine the effects of life experiences on child and adolescent development and looking forward to utilizing the experience she gains with the CIRCLE Lab throughout the rest of her time at Carolina.
 (Pronouns: she/her/hers)

 Ria Patel

-Ria Patel is a first-year student at the University of North Carolina at Chapel Hill pursuing majors in Neuroscience and Biology along with a minor in Medical Anthropology.
+Ria Patel is a sophomore at the University of North Carolina at Chapel Hill pursuing majors in Neuroscience and Biology along with a minor in Medical Anthropology.
 Ria has a strong passion for working with children, especially with those who have neuropsychological disorders.
 Ria is enthusiastic and excited to join CIRCLE Lab, where she hopes to gain insight into the world of research, collaborate with motivated peers, mentors and doctors as well as first-handedly get to understand the complexities of child cognitive development.
 Ria hopes to attend medical school where she can explore clinical approaches to treating and alleviating the effects of neuropsychological disorders in children to improve educational experiences.

 Sara Junuzovic

-Tianyi Li
+Stephanie Li